anmolraghav/nav_updation/README.md

-have created mavbar according to figma designs.
+have created navbar according to figma designs.